terrytaylorbonn/terrytaylorbonn.github.io/8-history.markdown

 #### [CNNs](https://ziptieai.com/cnn/)

-The AI in the AI drones was object recognition using CNNs (convoluted neural networks) running on the Nvidia Jetson Nano and on the PI computer. **Studying CNNs is a good first step for studying the much more complex LLMs.**
+The AI in the AI drones was object recognition using CNNs (convoluted neural networks) running on the Nvidia Jetson Nano and on the PI computer. **Studying CNNs is a good first step for studying the much more complex LLMs.** Note: **"My depiction"** below means I have not seen such a diagram elsewhere.

-*My own depiction of how the AlexNet CNN works*<br>
+***My depiction** of how the AlexNet CNN works*<br>
 <img src="/assets/cnn2.png" alt="desc" width="40%">

 <br>